 The Fugitive Dust Management Plan (FDMP) dated February 2011 is required per MI-ROP-M4148-2011a, SOURCE-WIDE CONDITIONS, SC VI.
 1 and SC IX.
-6. In general, the facility appeared to meet the requirements of the Fugitive Dust Management during the inspection on April 20, 2016.
+6. In general, the facility appeared to meet the requirements of the Fugitive Dust Management during the inspection on May 14, 2018.
 During the inspection a wet-vacuum street sweeper was observed at several locations throughout the facility.
 Under Section 4.4.3 of the FDMP, the facility states that velometer readings will be collected approximately every 2 hours.
 As described above under FBMSWPROC-LINES, SC IV.
 3 and VI.
-2, velometer records provided from October 3, 2016 through April 18, 2017 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).
-Velocity readings indicate a measurement for wind speed going out Tip East 5 for nearly all readings provided from October 3, 2016 through April 18, 2017.
+2, velometer records provided from March 1, 2018 through May 10, 2018 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).

-The facility provided roof fan logs for the MSW building that are required under Section 4.4.5 of the FDMP.
+Section 4.4.5.
+NOT IN COMPLIANCE.
+The facility provided roo0f fan logs for the MSW building that are required under Section 4.4.5 of the FDMP.
+Roof fan logs were requested for March 1, 2018 through May 1, 2018.
 The roof fan logs provided indicate that the status of the roof ventilator fans is recorded once per hour.
+Records were not provided for the entire month of March 2018.
+This is a violation of FDMP, Section 4.4.5.